OmarEhab177/WeRateDogs/README.md

   - Cleaning data

 we gathered each of the three pieces of data as described below in a Jupyter Notebook titled wrangle_act.ipynb.
-**The WeRateDogs Twitter archive by downloading it from source tab**
+**The WeRateDogs Twitter archive by downloading it from source tab in udacity course**

 **The tweet image predictions, we downloaded it programmatically by using the Requests library and the following URL:** https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv